All TDR registered breeding dogs are:

 - Tamaskan is still a relatively new breed and have open stud books, meaning they allow new outcross dogs to be used, and are registered with the American Rare Breed Association.

-- Sensitive and attuned to people, therefore experienced and confident dog owners are recommended
+- Sensitive and attuned to people, therefore experienced dog owners are recommended

-- Friendly with people and other dogs and generally not good guard dogs
+- Friendly with people and other dogs and generally not good guard dogs.
+Northern aloofness is sometimes present.

 - Highly intelligent and quick to learn new things when given the right motivation